Watchlist

 Create Watch List

-Choose File -> New -> New Watch List from the Console menu bar to create a new watch list.
+Choose File > New > Watchlist from the Console menu bar to create a new watch list.

 Edit Watch List

-For convenience, columns can be modified directly from the Watch List.
+For convenience, instruments and columns can be modified directly from the Watchlist.
 Click and drag a column header to change the order.
 On the right hand side of the column header, there is a button that can be used to show or hide columns.
+Double click on an instrument to assign text color and background color to that instrument's row.

 Custom Watch List Column